 Now it’s up to you to take charge of your career path.
 Take the reins and initiate action to reach your career goals and aspirations.

-Jobs used to come with some level of security, but nowadays, you can become the victim of downsizing, budget cuts, or just be terminated when you least expect it.
+Jobs used to come with some job security, but nowadays, you can become the victim of downsizing, budget cuts, or just be terminated when you least expect it.

 The Average Person Will Work for Seven Companies